lxJeman/onlineBookingSystem/README.md

 # Online Booking System

-A simple web-based booking system built with PHP and SQLite that allows users to manage events and appointments through an interactive calendar interface.
+A web-based booking system built with PHP and MySQL (PHPMyAdmin) that allows users to manage events and appointments through an interactive calendar interface.

 ## Features